aws-samples/amazon-managed-service-for-apache-flink-examples/python/PythonDependencies/README.md

 Drawbacks:
 * The dependencies downloaded at runtime are only available for data processing, for example in UDF.
 They are NOT available during the job initialization, in the `main()` method.
   If you need to usa a Python dependency during job initialization, you must use the approach illustrated by the [Packaging Python dependencies with the ZIP](../PackagedPythonDependencies)

+For more details about how packaging dependencies works, see [Packaging application and dependencies](#packaging-application-and-dependencies), below.

 The application is very simple, and uses _botocore_ and _boto3_ Python libraries.